jayyysss6666/iptv-tools/README.find-iptv-channels-details.md

   --check              Check stream resolution and frame rate using ffprobe.
   --formatname         Formats the name to include 4K, FHD, HD, SD for 3280, 1080, 720, <720 respectively.
   --delay              Adds a 5s delay to prevent returning 456 err, resulting in no stream being tested.
-  --save SAVE          Save the output to a CSV file.
-Provide the file name.
+  --save               Save the output to a CSV file
 ```

 ## Examples